Sandra Maischberger

 Sandra Maischberger (/de/; born 25 August 1966) is a German journalist, talk show host, and author.

 Early life and education

 Born in Munich, Maischberger spent five years of her childhood in Frascati, near Rome, Italy, and also grew up in Garching, near Munich.
 Her father was a physicist for the Max Planck Society and her mother was a tour guide.
 She is the sister of German archeologist Martin Maischberger.

 Maischberger's initial career choices while growing up were to become a veterinarian or a detective.
-She later attended Ludwig Maximilian University of Munich School of Journalism but dropped out after 3 days in order to start her media career directly.
+She later attended LMU Munich's School of Journalism but dropped out after 3 days in order to start her media career directly.